Budibase/website/content/blog/data/mongodb-crud-app.md

 ![Edit and delete queries](https://res.cloudinary.com/daog6scxm/image/upload/v1660058070/cms/02-edit-delete-mongo-db-documents_tnecfl.webp "Edit and delete queries")

 And lastly, the “Create” operation.
-You can do it from the home screen if you click on “Add new”.
+You can do it from the home screen if you click on “Add new” to create a folder.
 This screen is just like the edit screen.
 The only difference is that you won’t have any pre-populated data.

 ![CREATE query in MongoDB](https://res.cloudinary.com/daog6scxm/image/upload/v1660058136/cms/03-create-new-sale_u9laav.webp "Create new query")